Windwaker (band)

 Windwaker is an Australian metalcore band from Melbourne, Australia.
-The band formed in 2014 and currently consists of lead vocalist Liam Guinane, guitarist Justin Keurntjes, bassist Indey Salvestro, Synthist Connor Robins and drummer Chris Lalic.
+The band formed in 2014 and currently consists of lead vocalist Liam Guinane, guitarist Justin Keurntjes, bassist Indey Salvestro, keyboardist Connor Robins and drummer Chris Lalic.

 In 2024 they released their second studio album HYPERVIOLENCE (2024).
 Prior to that, they released their first studio album Love Language (2022) two EPs: Fade (2017) and Empire (2019).

 History

 Early years and Fade (2014–2018)

 Windwaker, named after the Legend of Zelda game of the same name, was formed in Wagga Wagga, New South Wales in late 2014.
 The founding lineup featured vocalist Will King, bassist Indey Salvestro, drummer Chris Lalic and guitarists Mark Mcghie and Will Eggleton.

 In April 2015, Windwaker relocated from Wagga Wagga, New South Wales to Melbourne, Victoria and began performing and recording new material.
 Their debut single "The Charade", featuring Zach Britt of Dream On, Dreamer, was released on 15 September.

 Windwaker's next single "Castaway" was released on 2 November 2016, and was later included on their debut EP.

 The band began performing with Liam Guinane, who unofficially acted as both a live and studio guitarist after the departure of Mcghie, while guitarist Chris Moohan began playing with the group after the departure of Eggleton.
 Windwaker's debut EP Fade was released on 31 May 2017.
 The EP was produced, mixed and mastered by Sonny Truelove at STL Studios in Sydney, Australia.

 On 15 January 2018, Windwaker introduced guitarist Jesse Crofts as an official member.
 Two days later, Guinane was officially introduced as the fifth member of the band.
 On April 2, the band released the single "New Infinite", the first track to feature Guinane and Crofts.
 The band made their first festival appearance at BIGSOUND Festival in Brisbane, Queensland, in September.